ethereum/solidity-website/src/events/summit.md

 Keep in mind that the Solidity Summit is geared towards an experienced audience, which means you can get deep into the (Solidity) technicalities quickly!

-You can follow Solidity on [Twitter](https://twitter.com/solidity_lang) or monitor the [Solidity blog](/blog) to not miss any update about the event.
+You can follow Solidity on [Twitter](https://twitter.com/solidity_lang) or monitor the [Solidity blog](/blog) not to miss any updates about the event.

 ## Keep up with the newest developments in the Solidity space.

-The Solidity Summit is a free interactive forum with discussions and talks on Solidity, Yul, language design, security and tooling.
+The Solidity Summit is a free interactive forum with discussions and talks on Solidity, Yul, language design, security, and tooling.

-During the event you can expect to:
+During the event, you can expect to:

 - Get up to speed with the latest language proposals and new features.
 - Hear updates from Solidity tooling and security experts.
 - Learn from Solidity power users.

-We aim to have useful discussions that result in language improvement proposals and ultimately in actual implementations.
-Furthermore, we want to foster communication between teams working on similar topics, and identify needs for the smart contract ecosystem of Ethereum.
+We aim to have useful discussions that result in language improvement proposals and, ultimately in actual implementations.
+Furthermore, we want to foster communication between teams working on similar topics and identify needs for the smart contract ecosystem of Ethereum.

 Solidity Summit 2023 is part of [Devconnect Istanbul](https://devconnect.org/) and will be a one-day forum for the Solidity ecosystem.
 It is for all people involved and interested in the Solidity language and the tooling around it.

 ## Who can join?

-The Solidity Summit focuses on advanced Solidity users and other stakeholders of the Solidity ecosystem, such as tool builders, auditors and security researchers.
+The Solidity Summit focuses on advanced Solidity users and other stakeholders of the Solidity ecosystem, such as tool builders, auditors, and security researchers.

 #### Solidity Language Shapers